Dr Michelle Bellingham

 Mother as the 'gatekeeper' of her fetus

 Based on human nutritional studies by the late David Barker in the 1990's, it is now widely accepted that maternal lifestyle and thus the uterine environment, plays a critical role in programming the long term health of the offspring.
-Barker's hypothesis, also known as the 'Fetal origins of Adult Disease Hypothesis' or 'Prenatal Programming of Adult Disease' describes how adverse conditions experienced during fetal and early post-natal life, can affect both the physiology and behaviour of an individual into adulthood.
+Barker's hypothesis, also known as the 'Fetal origins of Adult Disease Hypothesis' or 'Developmental Origins of Health and Disease (DoHaD)' describes how adverse conditions experienced during fetal and early post-natal life, can affect the long term physiology and behaviour of an individual into adulthood.

 In addition, recent studies have also shown that some environmental stimuli (maternal stress, maternal nutrition) in humans can cause epigenetic changeswhich are then passed on to offspring resulting in transgenerational effects.
 In addition, it has been long recognised that maternal exposure to certain chemical compounds during pregnancy, has the ability to affect the long term health of the offspring.
 In particular I am interestedin the effects of maternal exposure to toxicological agents found in our environment on the long term helath of exposed offspring.

 Maternal Chemical Exposure - Cigarette Smoking during pregnancy and long term health effects in the offspring